utdata/rwdir/docs/03-import.md

 The Checking Your Data section of this [DataCamp tutorial](https://www.datacamp.com/community/tutorials/r-data-import-tutorial) has a good outline of what makes good data, but in general it should:

 - Have a single header row with well-formed column names.
-    + Once column name for each column.
+    + One column name for each column.
 No merged cells.
     + Short names are better than long ones.
     + Spaces in names make them harder to work with.
 Use and `_` or `.` between words.
 - Remove notes or comments from the files.
 - Each column should have the same kind of data: numbers vs words, etc.
-- Each row should be an
+- Each row should be a single thing called an "observation".
+The columns should describe that observation.

-In our first lesson, we'll be using a CSV file that has several rows of description at the top.
-We'll be able to skip those description lines when we import.

 ## Create a new project